 In the increasingly competitive environment of legal education, this fund provides Dean Toben unrestricted resources to undertake new initiatives or meet unanticipated challenges throughout the year.
 It is a vital source of support to maintain our stellar academic reputation for legal education.

 Funding levels are available from $50,000 to $1,000,000.
 A named endowed scholarship fund can be established with an initial gift of $10,000 and can recognize the donor's name or the name of an honoree.
 Contributing to existing scholarships increases the annual financial support for deserving students.
-Email Susan Wommack, Director of Development, or call Susan at 254.710.8537 for more information about establishing a new scholarship.
+Contact Stephanie Mabry, Director of Development, at Stephanie_Mabry@baylor.edu or call 254.710.8540 for more information about establishing a new scholarship.

-Leon Jaworski, Abner McCall, Matt Dawson - just a few of the legends that have left their mark on legal education at Baylor Law School.
+Leon Jaworski, Abner McCall, Matt Dawson - just a few of the legends that have left their mark on legal education at Baylor Law.
 A named Chair or Professorship is one way for extraordinary people to honor extraordinary people.
 Funding opportunities begin at $1,000,000 and their impact never ends.

-Baylor Law School is well known and well ranked, currently 4th in the nation, for its superb trial advocacy training.
+Baylor Law is well known for its superb trial advocacy training and is currently ranked by U.S. News & World Report as one of the 5th best trial advocacy programs in the nation.
 When our top-notch teams compete, they win.
 The more our teams win, the more our reputation for excellence climbs.
 This sponsorship entails an annual gift equivalent to the current tuition for an academic year.

 Awards can be established on an endowed or annual basis acknowledging various aspects of academic, interscholastic competition or Law Review achievement by students.
 A wide range of funding is available.